katiefenn/website-2017-src/pages/memory-dont-forget-to-take-out-the-garbage/sections/3-What-is-garbage-collection?/index.md

 ```

 The `malloc` function is used to dynamically allocate memory.
 In JavaScript we can change the size of objects and arrays at will, but to do this in C we need to use memory management functions.
 This line of code declares an array with ten items.
-Interestingly, malloc doesn't *initialise* memory.
-If you tried to read items from this array now, you will get random data from memory.
-You might even find data left behind from other applications!

 Memory is freed using the `free` function.

 ```
 free(array);
 ```

 This is a lot of control, but it is also a lot of work to manually allocate and free memory.
+If you wanted to add more items to the array, you have to repeat this cycle again to allocate more memory.
+You also have to keep track of all the data your application does and does not need.

 Garbage Collection is designed to do take care of memory management for you.
 And it does an excellent job!

-The garbage collector is not one single process.
+The garbage collector is not one single action.
 Memory is divided up into two areas: the young generation and the old generation.

 ![Diagram of the young generation and old generation](images/young-generation-old-generation.png)

 Variables in JavaScript are mostly short-lived, used for a split-second for a single purpose and then discarded again.
 The young generation is specially designed to make this as fast as possible so your code is not held up.
-All new variables are allocated memory here, and organised into 1 megabyte pages.
+All new variables are allocated memory here, and organised into half-megabyte pages.

 The young generation is partitioned into two semi-spaces.
 When a semi-space becomes full, a "minor" garbage collection begins.
 Variables are determined to be "living" or "dead" in a process called a scavenge.
 "Dead" variables are "unreachable", they were declared inside a function that has run its course and can no-longer be traced to living data.
 These variables are discarded.
-The whole process takes less than 1ms, and the more dead data is discarded the more efficient the minor GC is.
+The minor garbage collection can take as little as 1ms, and the more dead data is discarded the more efficient the minor GC is.

 ![Diagram showing data moving from the young generation to the old generation](images/generation-progression.png)